 As we know throughout the world, a woman’s body is often a contested site of power.
 As a feminist and yogi, this is the last thing that I want to contribute to.
 More than anything, I focus my work on changing the patriarchal narrative and reclaiming what it means to be a woman.

 I wanted to touch on the concept of essentialism, as focusing so much on yoginis, wombs, and the pro-creative power of the feminine may seem like it is reinforcing ideas around biological and gender essentialism.

 This is the worn-out, destructive idea that biology determines gender and gender is therefore a fixed, social category each with distinct qualities and attributes.

 Through this lens, it may be considered that this article has problematically reduced what it means to be a woman down to particular parts of her body (having a yoni and the ability to recreate).

 However, I believe that the reclamation of the yogini is an outlet for women’s resistance and an effective way to challenge the patriarchy in a practice – classical yoga – that has been so centered around the needs and enlightenment of men for centuries.

 The embodiment of the yogini is an act of resistance; you do not need to be a person that menstruates or procreates to embrace the yogini, all you need is the desire to unite against the forces of oppression.

 Ultimately, yoginis give us the opportunity to question reality, to question what is accepted and why.

-You can discover more about the power of yoginis, Goddesses, and women in Tantric thought in these books:
+You can discover more about the power of yoginis, Goddesses, and women in Tantra in these books: